 This short two-day programme covers the Sale and Supply of Alcohol Act (2012) and its implications for licensed premises, as well as the host responsibility requirements as a duty manager of licensed premises.
 If you plan to hold a Duty/General Manager's Certificate, this LCQ is the approved prerequisite qualification since it is required by law that any hospitality business selling alcohol on its premises have a properly qualified duty manager on site.

 The Barista Skills Certificate is a highly practical programme, focussed on giving you the knowledge, skills and confidence to step directly into a barista role.
 You will be refining your coffee making skills in the AIS Asquith café serving paying customers backed up by highly experienced tutors who are passionate about sharing their expertise and industry experience.
 In a city that loves its coffee this qualification will open doors for you and improve your employment options.

 This programme will provide the necessary knowledge around food safety and hygiene in New Zealand.
 This programme is also held in our AIS Asquith café where you will have a very 'hands-on' curriculum, preparing food for paying customers and gaining the skills and confidence needed to perform in the industry.
 A Food Safety Certificate will improve your employability as employers in this industry find this to be a desirable qualification in their employees.

 5.150 New Zealand Diploma in Hospitality Management (Level 5)

 As an entry-level qualification comprising seven courses, this Diploma is ideal for students who wish to enter the workforce as soon as possible and are content to focus on operations.
 Areas of study include written and oral communication skills for the industry, principles of Hospitality Management and operations for food, beverage and food production.
 The Diploma can also be used as a stepping-stone towards the Bachelor of Hospitality Management degree which offers access to management roles.

-5.200 Diploma in Hospitality Operations Management (Level 6)
+5.250 New Zealand Diploma in Hospitality Management (Level 6)